Put topics about this connector package here.

 1.1 Steps

-- Organization ID only used for user who belong to multiple organizations, to specify which organization is used for an API request.
+• Organization ID is only used for users who belong to multiple organizations to specify which organization is used for an API request.

 2. Subscribing to Entities from OpenAI